rotoclone/rotoclone-zone-content/blog/raspberry-pi-monitoring/content.md

 So to answer the question I posed to myself in the header up there, I would need a simple webpage hosted on the Raspberry Pi that displays system stats in graph form.
 And the graphs would necessitate storing a history of the stats.

 ## Sounds like you need some way to gather system stats
 It does sound that way, narrative device in the form of headers.
-(As an aside, I'm now realizing the power of fasterthanli.me's "Cool Bear" thing, and apparently trying to emulate it via these headers.)
-Anyway, since I'm writing this in Rust, it'll be in the form of a crate.
+Since I'm writing this in Rust, it'll be in the form of a crate.
 There are a few options here, but I'm going to focus on just a couple.

 ### Heim
 [Heim](https://heim-rs.github.io/) seems to be the "robust" system stats crate.
 By that I mean it's complicated, but powerful, and built with a philosophy of "doing it the right way, not the easy way".
 As this seems to jive with the philosophy behind Rust, you would think this would be an easy pick.
 I mean, it's got a whole website and everything!
 This crate is surely going places.
 But I tried it out and it just seemed a little overly complex for me, while at the same time missing some features found in other system stats crates.
 (At this point I don't remember specifically what features I wanted but weren't there, sorry!)
 I'm sure at some point Heim will surpass the feature set of the other options (maybe it already has), but at the time I decided it wasn't for me.